piotrmurach/tty-progressbar/README.md

 TTY::ProgressBar.new("[:bar]", total: 30)
 ```

-Setting `:total` to nil or leaving it out will cause the progress bar to render indeterminate animation:
+Setting `:total` to nil or leaving it out will cause the progress bar to switch to indeterminate state.
+Instead of showing completeness for a task, it will render animation like `<=>` that moves left and right to show time-consuming and unbounded task:

 ```ruby
 # [                    <=>                 ]
 ```

+Run [examples/indeterminate](https://github.com/piotrmurach/tty-progressbar/blob/master/examples/indeterminate.rb) to see indeterminate progress animation in action.

 ### 3.2 :width